Prince William And Kate Middleton Reportedly Had A “Date Night” On Mustique Island Per ‘Hello! Magazine’

-Prince William and Kate Middleton may have just welcomed their third child but that doesn’t mean that they don’t relish some time away from their kids.
+Prince William and Kate Middleton may have just welcomed their third child, but that doesn’t mean that they don’t relish some time away from their kids.
 Hello!
-Magazine reports that the Duke and Duchess Of Cambridge had grown up night out on the island of Mustique, a private island in St Vincent And The Grenadines.
+Magazine reports that the Duke and Duchess Of Cambridge had a grown-up night out on the island of Mustique, a private island in St Vincent And The Grenadines.

-According to Hello!, William and Kate are on a family vacation and have brought along his in-laws, Carole and Joseph Middleton.
-They presumably babysat Prince George, Louis, and Princess Charlotte while the young royal couple had their date night.
+According to Hello!, William and Kate are on a family vacation, and have brought along his in-laws, Carole and Joseph Middleton.
+The in-laws presumably babysat Princes George and Louis, and Princess Charlotte while the young royal couple had their date night.

 Kate and William were reportedly spotted at a party at Basil’s bar, a local hotspot that’s become a celebrity hiding spot where they can let loose and not worry about the paparazzi.